osama-ata/Alt-Ctrl-Proj/docs/source/tools.rst

 Command-Line Usage
 ~~~~~~~~~~~~~~~~

-The XER Explorer can be used directly from the command line after installing PyP6Xer-dev:
+The XER Explorer can be used directly from the command line after installing Alt-Ctrl-Proj:

 .. code-block:: bash

     # Basic usage
     xer-explorer path/to/your/file.xer

     # Specify custom output file
     xer-explorer path/to/your/file.xer -o custom_report.txt